GenomicaMicrob/OTUsamples2krona/README.md

 `./OTUsamples2krona.sh samples-tax.tsv`

 The test file `samples-tax.tsv` is also included.
+This file was created with [mg_classifier](https://github.com/GenomicaMicrob/mg_classifier) from samples from P. Schloss [Miseq SOP webpage](https://www.mothur.org/wiki/MiSeq_SOP).

 For help: